beyondrisc/beyondrisc.github.io/_includes/home-sections/header.md

 # Trusted Processors

-### Enabling more trustworthy embedded devices

-### And modern programming languages for embedded system development
+### Building an ecosystem to support rapid, trustworthy innovation of<br>Internet of Things devices.

 ---

-Eliminate all buffer overflows.

-Use modern languages, such as C\# and Python, on embedded devices.
+Our technology enables developers to use modern languages, such as C\# and Python, for IoT devices, without performance penalties or feature restrictions.

-No performance penalties, no language restrictions.